 EXTRA VIRGIN OLIVE OIL is the best choice when it comes to adding flavor to just about any type of food.
 But did you know that leading health experts and top medical journals tell us that Extra Virgin Olive Oil (or EVOO) can also help to improve your health?* Here’s a list of what they say about having Extra Virgin Olive Oil in your daily diet.

-*Based on a study done by the International Olive Oil Council
+*Based on information provided by the Olive Oil Times

 If Olive Oil is high in fat, why is it considered healthy?
 Olive oil contains more Monosaturated (MUFAS) “good” fats per serving than any other cooking oil, which helps to lower “bad” LDL cholesterol and increase HDL (“good”) cholesterol.